 Today’s blog post is written by my guest Jennifer V. Miller.
 Jennifer is the founder and Managing Partner of SkillSource.
 She advises executives on how to improve workplace productivity via positive workplace dynamics.
-Jennifer blogs at The People Equation and considers her old-school professionalism a key to her personal brand.
+Jennifer blogs at The People Equation and considers her old-school professionalism and digital manners a key to her personal brand.
 Follow her on Twitter: @JenniferVMiller .

 Where did our manners go?
 According to a Rasmussen poll taken last fall, 75% of adults polled said we’re getting less civilized as a population.
 In the workplace, the numbers are equally dismal: according to a Forbes.com article, author Christine Pearson cites research that says 96% of Americans report experiencing rudeness at work.
 The Digital Age, it seems, may also be the Age without Civility.
 Nowhere is this more evident than in our online worlds.
 Instant access to information and the ability to comment behind the safety of our avatars has, in some cases, created an ugly, snarky monster.
 Even those of us who resist the vitriol still have questions about how to “mind our manners” online.
 What are the rules?
 Do I thank someone publicly or privately?
 Do I even need to thank them at all?